 Luke also records a time when certain Pharisees came to Jesus, warning him to flee from King Herod.
 They were intensely interested in his safety as well as in that of his disciples:

-Three outstanding Pharisees mentioned in the New Testament are shown in a positive relation to Jesus.
-One of them, Nicodemus, is described as “a man of the Pharisees…, a member of the Jewish ruling council” (John 3:1), the Sanhedrin.
-This is possibly the Nicodemus who is referred to in the Talmud as Naqdimon ben Gorion (e.g., Ket.
+Nicodemus is described as “a man of the Pharisees” and a member of the Jewish ruling council, the Sanhedrin (John 3:1).
+This is possibly the Nicodemus who is referred to in the Talmud as “Naqdimon ben Gorion” (e.g., Ket.
 65a, 66b).
 The New Testament records that he came to see Jesus during the night.
-This might have been for reasons of secrecy, or perhaps Nicodemus followed the rabbinic practice of studying by night as well as by day.
+This may have been for the purpose of secrecy, or perhaps Nicodemus followed the rabbinic practice of studying by night as well as by day.

 However, we are certain that Nicodemus was a leader from the ranks of the Pharisees who had a deep interest in the kingdom of God.
-Jesus addressed himself to this issue, and Nicodemus listened.

 3. Jesus and Joseph of Arimathea

 Several years later, when the disciples began to preach openly about Jesus, they were apprehended and taken before the Sanhedrin.
 There, none less than the great Gamaliel took up their cause.
 The rabbi from the House of Hillel solemnly warned the Sanhedrin: